|A pork roast rubbed with sage and ginger and cooked in a hot tub of apple juice.|

 Roast Pork with Spicy Sweet Onion Pan Sauce

 Posted by Mary on February 20, 2010Images and Full Post Content including Recipe ©Deep South Dish.
-Sharing links is welcomed and encouraged, but please do not repost or republish elsewhere such as other blogs, websites, or forums without explicit prior permission.
+Recipes are offered for your own personal use only and while pinning and sharing links is welcomed and encouraged, please do not copy and paste to repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
 All rights reserved.